I know what you must be thinking, can I really have a fluoride allergy?

 One way is to go to your doctor and have an allergy test done.

-Although there are many disadvantages to this option; allergy tests are not that reliable, you’ll need an allergy specialist that has a lot of training and there’s a possibility of false positives(7).
+However, there are many disadvantages to this option; allergy tests are not that reliable, you’ll need an allergy specialist that has a lot of training and there’s a possibility of false positives.7

-However, a better way to take care of things is to perform a fluoride detox and observe the results.
+A better way to take care of things is to perform a fluoride detox and observe the results (I explain this in the next section).

 This way you’ll get multiple things done with one action.

-Through eliminating fluoride exposure and detoxing your body of accumulated fluoride, you’ll find out if you’re allergic to it, see the results within days or weeks and stop all the other health effects fluoride is causing you.
+Through eliminating fluoride exposure and detoxing your body of accumulated fluoride, you’ll find out if you’re allergic to it, see the results within days or weeks and stop all the other health effects caused by fluoride.

 How To Treat A Fluoride Allergy?